 Updated January 22, 2021

 Let the conversation between the science supporting a plant-food-based, life-sustaining diet for people and the health of our planet begin.
-With the support of the McDougall Research & Education Foundation, we are launching a series of lectures focused on real-life, practical, almost cost-free changes that you can employ to shine an optimistic light for a prosperous future.
+We are launching a series of lectures focused on real-life, practical, almost cost-free changes that you can employ to shine an optimistic light for a prosperous future.

 -John McDougall, MD